 Starship Design Guidelines

-Why do starships look the way they look?
+Why do Star Trek's starships look the way they look?
 Is the ship I sketched up well-designed?

-Star Trek websites are showing lots of insufficiently considered starship designs, often cut-and-paste work combining components of different ships that are scaled up and down at whim.
+Alas, Star Trek websites and communities show lots of insufficiently considered starship designs, often cut-and-paste work combining components of different ships that are scaled up and down at whim.
 This is one reason why I have compiled possible guidelines for myself and for other fans interested in starship design, in order to improve our work.
-The rules are not meant as directives, but may provide an idea what a "technically correct" ship could look like, which would be also a beautiful ship in my opinion.
+The rules are not meant as directives, but may provide an idea what a "technically correct" ship could look like, which would most likely be a beautiful ship in my opinion.

-The Star Trek production team as well as various fans are continually producing new starship designs, predominantly Federation ships.
-All these designs have evolved from Matt Jefferies' original Starship Enterprise and its distinctive saucer/engineering/stardrive configuration.
+The Star Trek Art Department as well as various fans continually come up with new starship designs, predominantly Federation ships.
+All these designs have evolved from Matt Jefferies's original Starship Enterprise and its distinctive saucer/engineering/stardrive configuration.
 The first prominent publication featuring starships other than the Constitution class was the Star Fleet Technical Manual by Franz Joseph Schnaubelt in 1975 (reissued 1991).
 This book became the first incentive for fans to create new starships by rearranging familiar starship components, long before the official Star Trek production discovered this possibility.
 Ships of the Star Fleet (vol. 1) 2290-2291, first published in 1987, continues with this concept.
-Recently, the WWW has become the by far most productive source, and thousands of websites show tens of thousands of fan-designed starships besides the canon classes.
+Since the 1990s, the internet has become the by far most productive platform, and thousands of websites show tens of thousands of fan-designed starships besides the canon classes.

-The Miranda class (USS Reliant) as the first canon Starfleet design apart from the original and refitted Constitution class appeared in "Star Trek: The Wrath of Khan" as late as 1982.
+The Miranda class (USS Reliant) as the first canon Starfleet design apart from the original and refitted Constitution class appeared in "Star Trek: The Wrath of Khan" in 1982.
 The first starships not re-using components of the Constitution class were the Oberth class (USS Grissom) and the Excelsior class in "Star Trek: The Search for Spock" in 1984.
-Since then, a wide variety of canon starships has been developed, some of them built as large-scale studio models, some as kitbashes like the infamous ships from the Deep Space Nine Technical Manual, and finally the CGI (Computer Generated Image) ships from the latest movies and series.
-Despite all the design variations throughout more than 30 years of Star Trek and more than 200 years of Starfleet history, almost all ships share common design features, and they can be recognized as Starfleet ships also without lettering.
+Since then, a wide variety of canon starships has been developed, some of them built as large-scale studio models, some as kitbashes like the infamous ships from the Deep Space Nine Technical Manual, and finally the CG (Computer Generated) ships from the latest movies and series.
+Despite all the design variations throughout more than 30 years of Star Trek and more than 200 years of Starfleet history (not to mention parallel timelines and leaps to the far future), almost all ships share common design features, and they can be recognized as Starfleet ships also without lettering.